 While your responsibilities and pressures are unavoidable, they are manageable if you take the time to:

-As you do, you will gain perspective and begin to see the overarching purpose of God and the particular ways He utilises to get you to this stage of your journey and to your ultimate destination.
+As you do, you will gain perspective and begin to see the overarching purpose of God and the ways He utilizes to get you to this stage of your journey and to your ultimate destination.

 The Making of a Leader

-Dr Robert J. Clinton analysed the lives of hundreds of historical, Biblical and contemporary leaders and in his book, The Making of a Leader: Recognizing the Lessons and Stages of Leadership Development, he outlined the five phases God uses to grow a leader.
+Dr Robert J. Clinton analyzed the lives of hundreds of historical, Biblical, and contemporary leaders, and in his book, The Making of a Leader: Recognizing the Lessons and Stages of Leadership Development, he outlined the five phases God uses to grow a leader.

 This understanding will also remind you that ministry is both a marathon and a sprint.
 It demands both perseverance and stamina as well as bursts of energy that propel you into new arenas.